vichuge/micro-reddit/README.md

 ### Install

-Install Ruby and Rails on your local machine
+Install Ruby and Rails on your local machine.

 ### Setup